A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Law of Large Numbers for

-Now we can prove the Theorem \ref{Thm: LLN for X_t}.
-We first see the existence of an ergodic measure $\bar{\nu}$ with respect to $\tilde{L}_{d,1}$, and $\bar{\nu}$ satisfies estimates \eqref{eq: priori estimate} and \eqref{eq: estimate for N_b, N_q}.
-Then we prove the Law of Large Number for $X_t$ starting from this ergodic measure $\bar{\nu}$.
-As a consequence of the graphical construction and estimate \eqref{eq: estimate for N_b, N_q}, there is a positive probability to get rid of all non-white balls within finite time, which implies the law of large number for the Bernoulli initial measure $\mu_\rho$.
+Now we can prove Theorem \ref{Thm: LLN for X_t}.
+We first see the existence of an ergodic measure $\nu_e$ with respect to $\tilde{L}_{d,1}$, and $\nu_e$ satisfies estimates \eqref{eq: priori estimate} and \eqref{eq: estimate for N_b, N_q}.
+As a consequence of the graphical construction and estimate \eqref{eq: estimate for N_b, N_q}, there is a positive probability to get rid of all nonwhite cups within finite time.
+Then, we obtain a law of large numbers for additive functionals when the initial configuration has only white cups.
+As a consequence, we get Theorem \ref{Thm: LLN for X_t}.